Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Numerical results

-In this section, we present analytical examples of associative solutions to optimal control problems, and also the results of experimental testing of the algorithms both on a multi-core CPU and a GPU.
+In this section, we present proof-of-concept results of the proposed algorithms both on a multi-core CPU and a GPU.
+The purpose of these experiments is to show that the methods provide real computational benefit at least in a simple setting although more comprehensive evaluation is needed in the future.
 For experimental evaluations we used TensorFlow 2.10 \cite{Abadi_et_al:2015} parallel computing framework.
 The CPU experiments were run on AMD EPYC 7643 48-core processor with 512GB of memory.
 The GPU experiments were run using NVIDIA A100-SXM GPU with 80GB of memory.